½ wombok cabbage, 3cm dice

 1 tbsp salt flakes, additional

 4 spring onions, finely sliced

-2. In a large mixing bowl, combine cabbage and salt flakes.
+2. In a large bowl, combine cabbage and salt flakes.
 Cover with warm water to dissolve.
 Stand for 30 minutes.
-Drain cabbage onto paper towel-lined Baking trays and discard water.
+Drain cabbage onto a paper towel lined baking tray and discard water.

-3. Combine spices and additional salt flakes.
+3. Combine ginger, garlic, sugar, fish sauce and the additional salt flakes in a large bowl.
 Mix well.

-4. Place all vegetables and chilli paste into a large mixing bowl.
+4. Squeeze out excess water from the cabbage and add it to the bowl, along with the remaining vegetables and chilli paste.
 Using gloved hands or a wooden spoon, mix until vegetables have released a lot of juices and there is enough brine to cover.

 5. Transfer to the fermentation jar, place the lid on and leave at room temperature for one week.

 6. Transfer kimchi to sterilised jars and refrigerate.

 - Whisk all marinade ingredients together in a bowl and then toss in chicken wings to coat.
 Cover and refrigerate overnight.

 - Preheat oven on Moisture Plus at 180°C with 3 manual bursts of steam.

 - Place a baking and roasting rack over a universal tray.
 Spread the wings evenly on the rack and place into the oven on shelf position 3.
 Release 1 burst of steam immediately.
 Release the second burst after 15 minutes and the third burst after 30 minutes.

 - Continue cooking for a further 10 minutes.